Here you can find answeres to the most frequently asked questions about membership.

 What do I miss if I choose to only become a member of a Faculty Club?

-If you select the membership of only a Faculty Club and not of the Stockholm University Student Union, you may not access Campuskortet or our limited-time offer at Högskolerestauranger.
+If you select the membership of only a Faculty Club and not of the Stockholm University Student Union, you may not access Campuskortet or our offer at Högskolerestauranger for cheaper coffee.
 However, you can get a simple Faculty Club Card that you can show when visiting the Faculty Club´s student pub.

 The Faculty Club Card can be collected at the Student Union Service Desk in Studenthuset..

 Keep in mind that the Faculty Club Card is not a student ID and therefore does not give you access to the student discounts.

 If you want to add a membership of Stockholm University Student Union at a later occasion it would cost you 120 SEK.

 Can I change/add to a Faculty Club membership?